UniversalDependencies/UD_English-Atis/README.md

 # Introduction

-UD Atis Treebank is manually annoated over the Atis data.
+UD Atis Treebank is manually annotated over the Atis data.
 The data is split into 4224 training, 586 test, and 572 development items.

 # Acknowledgments